Hilton Head Island South Carolina is one of the United States’ top island destinations. And no wonder—there’s so much to

 Folly Field Beach

 Since we were staying so close to Coligny Beach this time, we didn’t make it to our other favorite, Folly Field Beach.
 But, if you’re looking for a beach that’s a bit less crowded, Folly Field is a great option.

 Located on the northeastern shore of the island, Folly Field Beach has many of the amenities found at Coligny Beach, but its more out-of-the-way location makes it a less popular spot.

 Folly Field Beach, 55 Starfish Drive, Hilton Head Island, SC.
 Open every day 6am-9pm.
 Winter Hours: 6am-6pm.

 Visit Harbour Town

 Located in Sea Pines Resort, Harbour Town is a collection of shops and restaurants centered around a small harbor.
 Home to the Harbour Town Lighthouse, this area is also many cruise ship passengers’ introduction to the island.

-Tip: It costs $8 per car per day to visit Sea Pines Resort.
+Tip: It costs $9 per car per day (cash only) to visit Sea Pines Resort.
 Unless you’re arriving by ship and don’t need to pay the fee, consider organizing your itinerary to visit all of your Sea Pines destinations in one day.

 The Harbour Town Lighthouse

 Constructed in 1970, Hilton Head’s iconic lighthouse was the first privately-financed lighthouse in the US built since the early 19th century.

 Nicknamed “Fraser’s Folly” after Charles Fraser, the developer of The Sea Pines Resort, the lighthouse is now a symbol of the island.
 Fraser believed that the lighthouse and a professional golf tournament would bring visitors to his new seaside community—and he was right!

 Climb the 114 steps to the top of the 90-foot lighthouse, and you can take in the museum information as you go.
 On each landing, you’ll discover information and photos detailing the history and development of the island.

 Harbour Town Lighthouse and Museum, 149 Lighthouse Road, Hilton Head Island, SC.
 Open every day, 10 am-sundown.
 Admission $5.75 per person, children 5 and under free.
 (866) 305-9814